OpenLake/DevLabs-2025/Frontend/README.md

 ## 🚀 Project Components

-For the IIT Bhilai Marketplace project, the Frontend track will be responsible for:
+For the Taskify project, each track will be responsible for the following components:

+### Frontend Track
 - User authentication interface
-- Homepage with featured listings
+- Dashboard with task and note summaries
+- Task creation and management interface
+- Notes creation and editing system
-- Product listing and search functionality
+- Search and filter functionality
-- Product detail views
-- User profile management
-- Admin dashboard (for moderators)
 - Responsive design for all device sizes
-- Messaging interface

 ## 👨‍💻 Technical Requirements